vikramchhibber/tropelet/docs/design.md

 func NewCommand(name string, args []string, options ...CommandOption) (Command, error)
 ```
 8. The library implements following three operations.
-  a.
 New command init: This includes validate passed arguments, create c-groups hierarchy, and prepare new root by mounting needed directories.
-  b.
 Execute command: This includes creating command context, creating stdout/stderr go routines, start the command, get the PID and attach to the cgroups, and wait for the process to exit.
-  c.
 Finish: This includes umount, cgroups hierarchy cleanup, wait on go routines exit and closing stdout/stderr channels.

 # CLI Client